AmosNimos/tcg-term/README.md

 [RAND-CARD](https://github.com/AmosNimos/rand-card)

-# What is mtg-term?
+# What is tcg-term?
+It started as a project to make an mtg alternative game on the linux terminal, but i now aim to include other style of tcg game play mode while avoiding to enfringe on the copy rightable content.

-It is a minimalistic, open-source, mtg-like game, made in python, that can be played on most terminal emulator on linux.
+It is a minimalistic, open-source, tcg-like game, made in python, that can be played on most terminal emulator on linux.
 The first goal to be realistic in scope, is to have a playable single player game, with simple generated card, that have simple [__Keyword ability__](https://mtg.fandom.com/wiki/Keyword_ability) effect.
 Then once completed, add complexity progressivelly, and maybe in the far long distant future a form of multiplayer.

+3 main gamemode "inspired" by:
+- magic
+- pokemon
+- yu-gi-oh

 ![TCG](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.ytimg.com%2Fvi%2Fa8jfAp7woJk%2Fmaxresdefault.jpg&f=1&nofb=1)